mirage/mirage-block-unix/README.md

 Unix implementation of the Mirage `BLOCK_DEVICE` interface.

-This interface exposes raw. unbuffered I/O (via `O_DIRECT`) to files and block devices.
+This module provides raw I/O to files and block devices with as little caching as possible.

 E-mail: <mirageos-devel@lists.xenproject.org>